Approved jurisdictional determination form 2026

 2. Begin with Section I: Background Information.
 Fill in the report completion date, district office details, and project location.
 Ensure all fields are accurately completed for clarity.

-3. Proceed to Section II: Summary of Findings.
-Carefully check the appropriate boxes regarding jurisdiction under RHA and CWA, providing explanations where required.
+3. Move to Section II: Summary of Findings.
+Carefully check the appropriate boxes regarding RHA and CWA jurisdiction determinations.
+Provide explanations where required to support your findings.

 4. In Section III: CWA Analysis, identify any traditional navigable waters (TNWs) and adjacent wetlands.
-Provide detailed descriptions and rationale for your findings.
+Complete all relevant subsections by providing detailed characteristics and supporting rationale.

 be ready to get more